City Grant and Funding Opportunities

 DHCD coordinates several programs that provide funding to developers committed to providing affordable housing in Baltimore City, including the HOME Investment Partnership Program, and CDBG.

 DHCD’s Community Catalyst Grants (CCG) program complements the Neighborhood Impact Investment Fund and supports locally-driven community development work through neighborhood-based partner organizations.

-Beginning in July of 2018, up to $3 million in capital funds and up to $2 million in operating funds will be available for community-driven revitalization efforts.
+Up to $3 million in capital funds and up to $2 million in operating funds will be available for community-driven revitalization efforts.
 CCG is a competitive awards program.

 The Investing in Neighborhoods and Schools to Promote Improvement, Revitalization, and Excellence (INSPIRE) program was created to leverage the 21st Century Schools Initiative and to enhance the connection between the schools and the surrounding neighborhoods.
 The Department of Planning created this program to put a focus on the neighborhoods surrounding each of the schools, specifically the quarter-mile around the schools.
 The Department of Housing & Community Development is making funds available to provide incentives to help stabilize neighborhoods and promote new investment around the newly modernized schools.

-Beginning June 19, 2019, each INSPIRE incentive will provide a total of $500,000 on a rolling bases, to assist with the development of vacant properties in the INSPIRE areas of Arlington Elementary School and Pimlico Elementary Middle School of which the developer has site control.
+Each INSPIRE incentive will provide a total of $500,000 on a rolling bases, to assist with the development of vacant properties in the INSPIRE areas of Arlington Elementary School and Pimlico Elementary Middle School of which the developer has site control.
 Click here to learn more about the INSPIRE Grant funding and/or to submit an application.